Boards, Committees, and Councils: Seeking Members

 Learn more about SCOB and how to apply to become a member of SCOB.

-The Wisconsin Council on Mental Health (WCMH) welcomes applications to serve on the Council and is currently seeking applications from individuals with lived experience, this includes adult consumers of mental health services, family members of adult consumers, and parents of minor children with emotional disturbance.
+The Wisconsin Council on Mental Health (WCMH) welcomes applications to serve on the Council and is currently seeking applications from mental health advocates and family members of those with mental illness.
 While the Council reviews all applicants, all appointments to the Council are made by the Governor.

 Members with lived experience work alongside council members across a spectrum of experiences from providers to consumers of mental health supports and mental health advocates, all with the mission to educate one another and unite across the state of Wisconsin to improve the lives of those with mental illness.